 Finally, bear in mind how your needs might change in the years to come.
 Just because you don’t need a bath in your life right now… it might not always be the case.
 Your family might grow, or indeed you might be selling, in which case a bath will have broader appeal.

 Choose your style early on as this will help narrow down the choice of fittings to consider.
 Your main options are period style, classic or a contemporary look.
-Hotels, particularly small boutique ones, are a fabulous source of design inspiration, so scour their websites for looks you love.
+Hotel bathroom design is a fabulous source of design inspiration, so scour their websites for looks you love.
 Quite often they'll feature a lot packed into a compact space, so you'll probably pick out a few layout tips, too.

 There’s no point pining for his-and-her sinks, a statement walk-in shower or a double-ended roll top if they won't fit.
 The truth of the matter is it isn’t going to be possible in the most UK bathrooms – apparently the average footprint is about the same as a king-size bed.

 'Be mindful of space when arranging your layout, as you’ll need to be able to move comfortably in your bathroom.
 If the bathroom is on the small side, you can utilise over-the-bath showers, sliding doors, and towel warmers to maximise space,' says Faye

 Don’t cram in fittings (this will only make the room feel smaller) and research products that will help you make the most of your square meterage, such as wet-room style showers or Japanese-style square tubs.

 'With a smaller bathroom, the trick is to maximise the visible area of the floor, so use a free-standing bath on feet or a plinth,' advises Phil from The Albion Bath Co.
 'High Level Toilets will create more visible space as the cistern is above eye level and wall mounted basins won’t take valuable floor area.'